 Challenge level: 3 out of 5

-Trek for mental health charities on our life-changing spiritual journey in the Indian Himalayas, from Dharamsala to the Laka Got glacier (3,300m)!
+Trek for mental health charities on our life-changing spiritual journey in the Indian Himalayas, from Dharamsala to Laka Got.

 Starting with a free day to discover Delhi, including the 17th Century Red Fort, we take an exciting sleeper train to Pathankot and lace up our hiking boots in Dharamsala, spiritual home of the Dalai Lama.